Father Richard Rohr's Free Daily Meditations

 Richard Rohr is affiliated with The Center for Action and Contemplation.
 Learn more about the Center HERE.

-If you are interested in obtaining a copy of the book on which the current sermon series is based, follow this link to If the Church Were Christian, authored by Philip Gulley.
+If you are interested in obtaining a copy of the book on which the most recent sermon series was based, follow this link to If the Church Were Christian, authored by Philip Gulley.

 Gulley's website has many other resources as well.
 You can find them HERE.

 Don Makin has been serving as CPC's Lead Pastor since 1996.
 He is a graduate of King College (B.A.), Princeton Theological Seminary (M.Div.), and the Divinity School of Vanderbilt University (D.Min.).
 Prior to coming to CPC, he served congregations in Nashville and Collierville, TN.
 Don and his wife, Jennifer, have three children and one grandchild.

 If you are interested in accessing some resources that Don endorses, you can find those below his photo.
 His most recent GoodNews Letter column, "Parsonally Speaking...", can be found below as well.